Hinesburg man tried to run over girlfriend: Police

-According to police, Rocky C. Racicot, 42, and unidentified woman described by police as his girlfriend began exchanging blows while driving in Racicot’s truck on Williston Road near Kennedy Drive shortly after noon Thursday.
+According to police, Rocky C. Racicot, 42, and an unidentified woman described by police as his girlfriend, began exchanging blows while driving in Racicot’s truck on Williston Road near Kennedy Drive shortly after noon Tuesday.

 The woman told police she was assaulted by Racicot, causing her to try to jump out of the moving truck.
 Racicot held the women by the hair until she pitched his cellphone out the window, which brought the truck to a halt.